 Dr. Fasano tested zonulin for years before publishing his findings and autoimmune theory in Scientific American in 2009 (when he used the term the autoimmune “triad”).
 I encourage you to read about his story via an interview here!

-The 3 factors that make up the triad include:
+The 3 factors that make up the triad (aka the causes of autoimmunity) include:

 - Genetic predisposition